 Eyes are the “Mirror of the soul” – clichéd but true!
 Most, if not all of us, would like our eyes – the main feature of our face to be beautiful and sparkle with brightness.

 There are 3 zones of eye beauty when Dr Wong evaluates the eyes:

 For the younger patient in their 30s to early 50s, aesthetic injection treatment like fillers and fractional CO2 laser treatment are able to produce acceptable, and sometimes excellent results.
-But the more severe and advance cases will need surgical intervention to achieve satisfactory result.
+But the more severe and advanced cases will need surgical intervention to achieve a satisfactory result.